simphony/SimNanoDOME/README.md

- - CGMD (High Accuracy): is the most expensive method which can return to the user the same results of PBM method with the addition of the direct simulation of the aggregates/agglomerates formation, thus allowing to compute the Fractal dimension of the nano-particle population.
+ - CGMD (High Accuracy): is the most expensive method which can return to the user the same results of PBM method with the addition of the direct simulation of the aggregates/agglomerates formation, thus allowing to compute the Fractal dimension of the nano-particle population and each particle's internal structure.

 *Contact*: [Giorgio La Civita](mailto:giorgio.lacivita2@unibo.it) and [Emanuele Ghedini](mailto:emanuele.ghedini@unibo.it) from the
 [DIN](https://ingegneriaindustriale.unibo.it/it),